Are You Complying with USP General Chapter <800>?

 Designed to protect staff and patient safety, United States Pharmacopeia’s (USP’s) latest chapter on handling hazardous drugs in the healthcare setting is USP General Chapter <800>.1 While the USP is a private, non-profit organization, their standards are enforced through various regulatory agencies, such as the Joint Commission and individual states’ Boards of Pharmacy.

 While much of the standard focuses on health and safety during compounding and preparation, USP <800> also provides comprehensive guidelines regarding the entire life cycle of hazardous drugs at a facility.
-From initial receipt and assessment of risk to final waste segregation and disposal, various healthcare departments beyond the Pharmacy are affected, including Nursing, Environmental Services, Environmental Health and Safety, Employee Health, Infection Control, Engineering, and more.
+From initial receipt and assessment of risk to final pharmaceutical waste segregation and drug disposal, various healthcare departments beyond the Pharmacy are affected, including Nursing, Environmental Services, Environmental Health and Safety, Employee Health, Infection Control, Engineering, and more.
 This has left many healthcare organizations scrambling—not only to comply, but to understand with what exactly they have to comply.

 Prioritize These Areas for a Comprehensive USP <800> Program